borgmatic-collective/borgmatic/docs/how-to/run-arbitrary-borg-commands.md

 ### borg action

-The way you run Borg with borgmatic is via the `borg` action.
-Here's a simple
+<span class="minilink minilink-addedin">New in version 1.5.15</span> The way
-example:
+you run Borg with borgmatic is via the `borg` action.
+Here's a simple example:

 ```bash
 borgmatic borg break-lock